Ophelie-Renaud/MAD-based-RFI-mitigator/README.md

 >>     6. Click “Next”.
 >> Once these steps are completed, the unzipped project files can be accessed either from the “Package Explorer” view of Eclipse, or directly in the “Workspace” directory of eclipse (using your favorite browser).

+:warning: **warning**:  Download and extract the project close to your /home repository in order to prevent long path project issue.

 **Algo**:
 - "top_rfi_c" refers to a dataflow graph described in C code that can only be deployed on a CPU.
 - "top_rfi_cplusplus" refers to a dataflow graph described in C++ code that can be deployed on CPU/GPU/FPGA.